hsk81/apicache/README.md

 ### WSGI server

 The default WSGI server `waitress` is a relatively slow application container, but written purely in Python and easy to install.
-It is also possible to use WSGI by passing the argument below (if the external server has been correctly installed in the run-time environment and is a drop-in replacement for the default):
+It is also possible to use another WSGI server by passing the argument below (if the external server has been correctly installed in the run-time environment and is a drop-in replacement for the default):

 ```
 -w WSGI, --wsgi WSGI  WSGI server to use (default: waitress)